danielssonn/Poliwallet/README.md

 With the rise in the NFT market, there’s also a demand for NFT wallets too.
 With all of these nft marketplaces around, Would it be nice to have a wallet that allows you to manage your crypto assets under one roof?
 Today, I present the Poliwallet - Easy to use All-in-one NFT wallet.

 How is the wallet special?
 We believe the utility aspect of NFTs is the next best thing.
 We think that **trading** Apes is cool, but **using** your NFTs is even cooler.
-So we make your POAPs or NFT Smart Keys a first class citizen in your wallet, creating a new experience to actually use your NFTs.
+So we make your POAPs or NFT Smart Keys first class citizens in your wallet, creating a new experience to actually **use** your NFTs.

 ## Next steps